XenoverseUp/alchemist-game/README.md

 2. git commit -m "commit-message"
 3. git push -u origin branch-task-name

 For commit messages use conventions indicated in [this](https://gist.github.com/qoomon/5dfcdf8eec66a051ecd85625518cfd13) document.
 Such as _fix-potion-brewing-area_.
-This my team my project (MuhammedCan).